AI Infrastructure Capex Surge

 Snowflake and AWS have entered into a five-year infrastructure agreement valued at $6 billion, which includes the utilization of Graviton compute instances.

-Snowflake's substantial investment in AWS signifies a shift in enterprise artificial intelligence workloads from experimental phases to persistent operational infrastructure, thereby altering demand patterns for hyperscale compute resources.
+Snowflake's substantial investment in AWS signifies a major shift as enterprise artificial intelligence workloads transition from experimental stages to persistent operational infrastructure, thereby altering hyperscale compute demand.

 Applied Digital has signed a substantial 430MW data center lease with an unnamed hyperscaler and has also completed the spin-out of its cloud business.